 The best way to reduce symptoms and recurrence of Herpes is medically proven antiviral medication such as Aciclovir.
 This is available in both a tablet form for genital herpes and cream for lip sores.
-In fact for those who suffer more severe, recurrent outbreaks a daily dose of antiviral medication can reduce outbreaks by up to 80%.
-These can be purchased from a local pharmacy or from a trusted online pharmacy such as e-Surgery.
+These medications can be purchased from a local pharmacy or from a trusted online pharmacy such as e-Surgery.
 Triggers for Herpes outbreaks include stress (find out how to manage stress here), a lowered immune system and friction to the area affected.

 - Safety and efficacy of Echinacea at preventing the common cold | Evidence-Based Complementary and Alternative Medicine

 - Does the extract of the plant Echinacea purpurea influence the clinical course of recurrent genital herpes? | NCBI

 - A comparative multi-centre study of the efficacy of propolis, aciclovir and placebo in the treatment of genital herpes | NCBI

 - Antiviral Activity of Hatay Propolis Against Replication of Herpes Simplex Virus Type 1 and Type 2 | NCBI

 - A polysaccharide fraction from medicinal herb Prunella vulgaris downregulates the expression of herpes simplex virus antigen in Vero cells | NCBI

 - The immune response to herpes simplex virus encephalitis in mice is modulated by dietary vitamin E | NCBI

 - Success of L-lysine therapy in frequently recurrent herpes simplex infection.
 Treatment and prophylaxis | NCBI